Are you one of the millions of people that avoid getting dental treatment due to fear, anxiety, or dental phobia?

 Dr. Randall Discusses Making Dental Treatment Comfortable with Sedation

 This deeper form of sedation is delivered via IV sedation medication into your bloodstream.
-It’s the most common form of anesthesia used in extractions and dental implant procedure.
+It’s the most common form of anesthesia used in extractions and dental implant procedures.
 You will still be able to respond when spoken to, but you won’t remember anything.
 Both of our Chattanooga, TN, specialists, Dr. Felts, and Dr. Randall are certified in IV sedation (a service that is not usually offered by family dentists.)

 When deciding which form of sedation or anesthesia is best for you, we’ll discuss your treatment plan and any concerns you have.